nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * 1a2.
 CohortConnect prompts for new filename.
   * 1a3.
 User enters new filename.
   * Steps 1a1-1a3 are repeated until the filename received is valid.

+**Use Case 23: Opening the Help Window**

+MSS

+1. User uses the keyboard shortcut, or types in the command, or clicks on help in the Menu Bar.
+2. CohortConnect shows the Help Window.
+   Use case ends.

+Extensions

+* *a.
+At any time, the User chooses to close the app.
+   * *a1.
+CohortConnect closes.
+     Use case ends.

 ### Non-Functional Requirements